Palaquium longifolium

-Aulandra longifolia is a species of flowering plant in the family Sapotaceae.
-The specific epithet longifolia means 'long leaf'.
+Palaquium longifolium, synonym Aulandra longifolia, is a species of flowering plant in the family Sapotaceae.
+The specific epithet longifolium means 'long leaf'.

 Description

-Aulandra longifolia grows as a tree up to 20 m tall, with a trunk diameter of up to 25 cm.
+Palaquium longifolium grows as a tree up to 20 m tall, with a trunk diameter of up to 25 cm.
 Its bark is greyish brown.
 The flowers are white to creamy.

 Distribution and habitat

-Aulandra longifolia is endemic to Borneo.
+Palaquium longifolium is endemic to Borneo.
 Its habitat is mixed dipterocarp forest to 1000 m altitude.